Mission-Critical Cloud Applications and Compliance

 Sensitive data and core applications drive the organization.
 Protecting this critical information requires affirmative and dynamic leadership.

-Compliance for highly-regulated industries is a big target for cybercriminals because of the enormous payoffs they offer.
+Compliance in highly regulated industries is a major target for cybercriminals because of the enormous payoffs they offer.

 The Gramm-Leach-Bliley Act set the foundation of financial compliance for cloud and on-premises solutions.
 The Act aims to safeguard sensitive financial data for its customers.
 Storing personal and financial information downstream has broad implications for Cloud Service Providers.